-- The Flight School Accreditation Commission is the accreditation body that oversees the Flight School Accreditation Program.
+- The International Aerospace Accrediting Commission (IAAC) is the accreditation body that oversees the Flight School Accreditation Program.
 Once the inspection has been completed and the inspection report has been filed, it is up to the commission to review and determine if the applicant is ready for the accreditation hearing.
 The decision to approve, deny or table an applicant is the responsibility of the commission.

 Scope and standards

-The FSANA accreditation process is open to all flight schools that provide flight instruction under the Federal Aviation Regulations.
-The standards for FSANA accreditation provide the starting benchmarks from which all entities shall be evaluated.
+The IAAC accreditation process is open to all flight schools that provide flight instruction under the Federal Aviation Regulations.
+The standards for IAAC accreditation provide the starting benchmarks from which all entities shall be evaluated.

 - Flight schools that enroll in the Flight School Accreditation Program are electing to improve the professional nature of their businesses and the flight training industry.